 Director, Center for Infectious Disease Research and Policy

-Professor, Masters of Science in Security Technologies, Technological Leadership Institute, College of Science and Engineering
+Professor, Technological Leadership Institute College of Science and Engineering

 Dr. Osterholm is Regents Professor, McKnight Presidential Endowed Chair in Public Health, the director of the Center for Infectious Disease Research and Policy (CIDRAP), Distinguished Teaching Professor in the Division of Environmental Health Sciences, School of Public Health, a professor in the Technological Leadership Institute, College of Science and Engineering, and an adjunct professor in the Medical School, all at the University of Minnesota.
 He is also a member of the National Academy of Medicine (NAM) and the Council of Foreign Relations.
 In June 2005 Dr. Osterholm was appointed by Michael Leavitt, Secretary of the Department of Health and Human Services (HHS), to the newly established National Science Advisory Board on Biosecurity.
 In July 2008, he was named to the University of Minnesota Academic Health Center’s Academy of Excellence in Health Research.
 In October 2008, he was appointed to the World Economic Forum Working Group on Pandemics.

 An internationally recognized expert in infectious disease epidemiology, Dr. Osterholm has expertise in: Disease Surveillance, Epidemiology, Health Communications, Health Communications: Social Media, Infectious Disease, Infectious Disease: Foodborne, Infectious Disease: HIV / AIDS, Infectious Disease: Influenza, Infectious Disease: STDs, Policy / Politics, Public Health Preparedness, and Vaccines.